News and Events

 WALT is Recertified as a WIA Training Provider

-The Waynesboro Area Learning Tree (WALT) has been recertified as a training provider for the Workforce Investment Act (WIA) customers by the Shenandoah Valley Workforce Investment Board (SVWIB).
+The Waynesboro Area Learning & Technology Center (WALT) has been recertified as a training provider for the Workforce Investment Act (WIA) customers by the Shenandoah Valley Workforce Investment Board (SVWIB).

 This qualifies WALT to receive eligible referrals from WIA One-Stop Centers for the following training programs: Keyboarding, Introduction to Computers, Introduction to Computers II, Introduction to Word, Excel and PowerPoint.
 This is a great accomplishment as we are now on the state list of approved training providers for the State of Virginia.